AdaCore/gnatstudio/docs/users_guide/debugging.rst

 ========================

-GPS is a high-level interface to several debugger backends, in particular `gdb`.
+GPS is a high-level interface to several debugger backends, in particular :program:`gdb`.
 Each back end has its own advantages, but you can enhance the command line interface to these backends through GPS by using Python.

 This section provide a small such example whose goal is to provide the notion of "alias" in the debugger console.
-For example, this can be used so that you if type "foo", it executes a longer command, like displaying the value of a variable with a long name.  `gdb` already provides this feature through the `define` keywords, but here we implement that feature using python in GPS.
+For example, this can be used so that you if type "foo", it executes a longer command, like displaying the value of a variable with a long name.  :program:`gdb` already provides this feature through the :command:`define` keywords, but here we implement that feature using python in GPS.

 GPS provides an extensive Python API to interface with each of the running debuggers.
 In particular, it provides the function "send", used to send a command to the debugger and get its output, and the function "set_output", used when you implement your own functions.

-It also provides, through `hook`, the capability to monitor the state of the debugger back-end.
-In particular, one such hook, `debugger_command_action_hook` is called when the user typed a command in the debugger console and before the command is executed.
+It also provides, through :samp:`hook`, the capability to monitor the state of the debugger back-end.
+In particular, one such hook, :samp:`debugger_command_action_hook` is called when the user typed a command in the debugger console and before the command is executed.
 This can be used to add your own commands.
 The example below uses this hook.

 .. highlight:: python